 Nationwide has grown from a small auto insurer owned by its policyholders to one of the largest car insurance and financial services companies in the United States.
 Nationwide has more than $135 billion in assets.

-Of the leading insurance companies in Maryland, Nationwide may be the most difficult to predict how an individual Nationwide claims adjuster values a case.
+Of the leading insurance companies in Maryland, Nationwide may be the most difficult to predict how an individual claims adjuster values a case.
 GEICO and Allstate, for example, are far easier to predict than Nationwide.
 There is less rhyme or reason to the value a Nationwide claims adjuster puts on the case.
-There is no reason to know why this is the case, but our lawyers think it may be because their claims adjusters have more authority than many of their counterparts at other insurance companies.
-Accordingly, we believe Nationwide may place more value on the quality of the Plaintiff’s counsel than some other insurance companies because their claims adjusters probably do a little better job of evaluating the entire file as opposed to just punching the information into the computer to see what spits out.
+There is no reason to know why this is the case, but our lawyers think it may be because their insurance adjusters have more authority than many of their counterparts at other insurance companies.
+Accordingly, we believe Nationwide may place more value on the quality of the Plaintiff’s counsel than some other insurance companies in the claims process.
+Their claims adjusters probably do a little better job of evaluating the entire file as opposed to just punching the information into the computer to see what spits out.
 The downside of this independence, in our opinion: Nationwide adjusters are among the slowest to return calls.Maximizing the Value of Nationwide Claims

 The settlement offer Nationwide will give in a Maryland case almost invariably increases after we file a lawsuit.
-Another Maryland lawyer once referred an auto accident case to us where the offer went from $10,000 to $275,000 after we filed a lawsuit.
+Another Maryland lawyer once referred an auto accident case to us where the offer went from $10,000 to $275,000 after we filed a legal action.

 Why does this happen?
 Nationwide Insurance’s in-house lawyers – with exceptions - tend to be more reasonable than their claims adjusters.
 Why?
 Having to be the one trying the case to a jury makes you more realistic about the value.

-Moreover, a pre-lawsuit settlement offer is a gut check to the accident victim.
-Nationwide knows that some plaintiffs are never going to file a lawsuit regardless of the offer because they either want their money immediately or because they do not have the personality to withstand the perceived scrutiny that comes with discovery and a trial.
+Moreover, a pre-lawsuit settlement offer is a gut check to the car accident victim.
+This insurance company knows that some plaintiffs are never going to initiate legal action behind writing a demand letter regardless of the offer because they either want their money immediately or because they do not have the personality to withstand the perceived scrutiny that comes with discovery and a trial.